DKFN/bunnycdn-cli/index.md

 Follow [installation procedures](https://dkfn.github.io/bunnycdn-cli/docs/install) dependings on your installation desires.

 ### Register API Key
-In order to use most of the functionnalities of the CLI you need to register an API key using this command:"
+In order to use most of the functionnalities of the CLI you need to register an API key using this command:

-*Pullzones key type wil be renamed to client_key (v0.2)*

 ```console
 $ bnycdn key -s default -v "<your_key_from_panel>"